digcat/ootb-allinone-mysql/README.md

 * There are 2 VMs to be run using vagrant, “addonbuilder” and “alfresco”.
 * To get started, you should run “vagrant up addonbuilder” which will create addon packages in ./addons-built/
     * You might need to find a "trusty64" box or else change that to "precise64" in your Vagrantfile (see 'Things to know' below)
+      NOTE: I have not been able to use precise64 due to conflict with virtualbox extensions
     * If it gets interrupted, you can restart with “vagrant provision addonbuilder” if the VM is already running
     * When first running any maven build for a plugin, as usual this is very slow, but there is a settings.xml file which gets